What is the USDA Hardiness Zone Map?

 |9||February 15||November 30||290|

 |10-13||No Freeze||No Freeze||365|

 What does it tell me?

 The other thing you know is when to plant.
-Many vegetables don't tolerate frost and have to be planted after the last frost date.
+Many vegetables like squash, corn, cucumber and melons and don't tolerate frost and have to be planted after the last frost date.
 Planting too soon will statistically result in limp, frostbitten veggies that have to be replanted.

 Learn how to grow

-So you know the basics about what and when.
+So now you know the basics about what and when.
 Now learn the how by downloading our free Garden 1.0 Grow Guide, the essential growing guide first time gardeners.
-Use the tab at the bottom of the page.